 In 1838, angry Plzeň residents in protest decided to dump 36 undrinkable barrels into the town sewer.
 This incident prompted some local brewers to find a method of brewing that would ensure a more stable quality of production.

 One of them was the sandstone bedrock, which allowed the easy digging of long tunnels for storing beer in a cool place.
-Found even deeper below the surface, the springs, freshwater resources, are what eventually made Pilsner beer so unique.
+Found even deeper below the surface, the springs and freshwater resources eventually made Pilsner beer so unique.
 Pilsner Urquell is famous worldwide thanks to its unique taste and exquisite quality.
-Experience with the production of Pilsner Urquell brewery passed down from brewer to brewer, and all of them carefully observe and respect the basic principles of production to this present day.
+Experience with the production of Pilsner Urquell brewery passed down from brewer to brewer.
+All of them carefully observe and respect the basic principles of production to this present day.

 After the communist regime fell in 1989, Pilsner Urquell passed under the stewardship of leading brewing group SABMiller.
 It is committed to preserving its heritage and passing it on into this new millennium.
 Pilsner Urquell has emerged from the national heritage and become a flagship of the group.